 A part of my personality that is both boon and bane is my tendency to learn from everything and everyone.
-I get the biggest kick out of conversations with absolute strangers, and the lessons I can take away from a novel experience are sometimes life changing.
+I get the biggest kick out of conversations with absolute strangers, and the lessons I can take away from a novel experience are sometimes life-changing.

 On the flip side, I have a very difficult time trusting the opinions and knowledge of individuals.
-Sure, if Sir Richard Branson were to lecture me about diversification or if Seth Godin offered to teach me everything he knew about building a brand, I would absorb everything I could, take detailed notes and very likely change the way I do certain things.
+Sure, if Sir Richard Branson were to lecture me about diversification or if Seth Godin offered to teach me everything he knew about building a brand, I would absorb everything I could, take detailed notes, and very likely change the way I do certain things.

 But I would not strive to become a Branson or a Godin.
 Branson and Godin already exist.
 I’m Wright.
 I’m different.

 It was due to this realization that I decided to add a somewhat novel, community-driven aspect to Exile Lifestyle when I first conceived of it back in April.
 I wanted to give my readers the ability to tell me where to live.
-I knew the kind of readership I wanted: people with ideas and opinions that I could inspire and who would inspire me in return.
+I knew the kind of readership I wanted: people with ideas and opinions who I could inspire and who would inspire me in return.
 People who knew things I didn’t know and could easily spell words I couldn’t even pronounce.
 I didn’t know how this relationship would work then, but after almost 6 months of writing this blog, I know what I want.

-I want my readers to be my mentors – my gurus – and to reciprocate the best I can.
+I want my readers to be my mentors, my gurus, and to reciprocate the best I can.

 And so far, you folks have not let me down.
 I’ve gained a massive amount of insight on topics ranging from celebrities to hand-to-hand combat, the Law of Attraction to tipping; Label Theory to online dating.
 I hope I’ve given back even a fraction of what you’ve given me.